Why go on an Asper exchange?

 References

-• Separate from the online application, students must submit three references:
+• Separate from the online application, students must have three references.
+Please send this online form to the following references:

 • One academic reference from a former or current university level instructor